MATERIAL WORLD by Saks Art Team

-MATERIAL WORLD – Saks Art Team’s show that opened our Saks Gathering in January was the one to beat!
+Introducing MATERIAL WORLD by Saks Art Team.
+The show that opened our Saks Gathering in January was the one to beat!
 According to our creative director Luke Pluckrose, in a MATERIAL WORLD reclaimed and repurposed materials are the substances from which hair can be made.

 Luke says: “For this year’s show we sought inspiration from Alexander McQueen’s 2009 collection ‘Horn of Plenty’ when the British fashion industry’s most controversial designer transformed trash into beautiful clothing.
 In turn, we chose to explore the use of diverse materials – fibres, metals and fur – to create ‘couture hair’.”